as-as2018/ecomtask/README.md

 # EcomTask

-An e-commerce application built with Vue 3, designed to provide a seamless shopping experience with features like product browsing, cart management, wishlist, user authentication, and analytics dashboard.
+An e-commerce application built with Vue 3, designed to provide a seamless shopping experience with features like product browsing, cart management, wishlist and analytics dashboard.

 ## Features